petergrace1618/Live-Project-MVC/README.md

 At first glance I see why the "Edit" text is on a separate line: it's inside a `<p>` element.
 I move the opening `p` tag outside the `@if` block, delete the first closing `p` and second opening `p` and ... _DRATS!
 I broke it!_

 After an unsuccessful trial-and-error approach involving various arrangements and orderings of HTML and Razor, I reach out to a peer and receive another friendly suggestion to look into Razor code blocks.
-Another quick search of the Microsoft docs leads to another simple solution, and I'm reminded of something I've learned throughout my experience as a programmer: If it's not working, it's probably because I'm missing something.
+Another quick search of the Microsoft docs leads to another simple solution and reinforces something I've learned throughout my experience as a programmer: If it's not working, it's probably because I'm missing something.
 Sometimes a comma.
 Sometimes a semi-colon.
 And sometimes knowledge.
 (Usually knowledge.)
 In this particular case, it's knowledge of explicit line transitions using the `@:` syntax.

 **Solution:**